-Parents: Please be aware all 2016-17 Free and Reduced meal applications will expire on October 4, 2017.
+Parents: Please be aware all 2016-17 Free and Reduced meal applications expired on October 4, 2017.
 To continue to qualify for meal benefits, you must turn in a completed 2017-18 application to the Nutrition office as possible.
 For your convenience, you may apply on-line using the website www.schoollunchapp.com.
 If you have already received a letter from the Nutrition department stating your meal benefits for 2017-18, you do not need to turn in a new application.

 La Porte ISD School Nutrition